grpc/grpc.github.io/docs/quickstart/csharp.md

 * The examples are in the directory, `examples/csharp/helloworld`.

-#### Using the .NET Core SDK

-* A .NET Core SDK version of the hello world examples are in the directory, `examples/csharp/helloworld-from-cli`.

 The example in this walkthrough already adds the necessary dependencies for you (Grpc, Grpc.Tools and Google.Protobuf NuGet packages).